DRIVER-EU/test-bed-design/doc/test-bed-description.md

 # 2. Test-bed description

-The test-bed supports practitioners by providing an environment in which they can easily Trial new solutions and run exercises.
-In this chapter, the main components of the test-bed are explained.
+The Test-bed supports practitioners by providing an environment in which they can easily Trial new solutions and run exercises.
+In this chapter, the main components of the Test-bed are explained.

 ![Explanation of the Test-bed components](img/test-bed-components-explained.png)

 ## 2.1 Core

-The test-bed must support the exchange of information between distributed solutions, simulators and tools.
+The Test-bed must support the exchange of information between distributed solutions, simulators and tools.
 Information such as the location of an incident, alert messages, or the locations of vehicles.
-Comparable to people exchanging information via email, chat or twitter, the test-bed exchanges information using the open-source messaging system [Apache Kafka](https://kafka.apache.org) from the [Apache organisation](http://www.apache.org/).
+Comparable to people exchanging information via email, chat or twitter, the Test-bed exchanges information using the open-source messaging system [Apache Kafka](https://kafka.apache.org) from the [Apache organisation](http://www.apache.org/).

-As it is assumed that the systems the test-bed connecting are either software systems, or hardware with a software interface, the test-bed support for non-technical systems is limited: typically, support will be limited to the evaluation tools, such as the observer support tool and After-Action Review tool.
+As it is assumed that the systems the Test-bed connecting are either software systems, or hardware with a software interface, the Test-bed support for non-technical systems is limited: typically, support will be limited to the evaluation tools, such as the observer support tool and After-Action Review tool.

 ### Adapters